 2D: seeking artists in 2-dimensional media, such as painting, drawing, printmaking, fiber and/or multi-media.

-All applicants must have at least 25-hours experience teaching in a studio environment, which includes teacher's assistant (TA).
+All applicants must have at least 25 hours experience teaching in a studio environment, which includes teacher's assistant (TA).

-- Production studio area participation in the Artist-in-Residence group exhibition
+- Participation in the Artist-in-Residence group exhibition

 - Competitive monthly stipend

 - Additional income and teaching opportunities in Armory Classes, Armory private classes, and community programs